bnerDY/ACM/README.md

 Repository for algorithm practice

-Programs are written in C or Java.
+Programs are written in C, Python or Java.